 At the end of 4th, cross Toughnut St. & go into Tombstone Wild West Theme Park for gunfight revues & other adventures

-Back up 4th Street, other side, to the Rose Tree Museum - largest rosebush in the world!
+Back up Fourth Street, cross to the other side, for the Rose Tree Museum - largest rosebush in the world!

 Continue back on Allen St., & watch Johnny Bones as he dances (sometimes with accompaniment) as an Old West Busker